 Müller, who himself had been led to the place of execution twice the day before only to have been “forgotten about” on both occasions (Müller, 1975, p.
 250), was understandably overcome.
 “My friends had been murdered. [...]
 I couldn't go on any longer.
 Pain shook my whole body, and I cried.”
 (Müller, 1975, p.
 252)

 Bethge, E. (2004).
-Dietrich Bonhoeffer, Theologe-Christ-Zeitgenosse, eine Biographie (author's translation)
+Dietrich Bonhoeffer, Theologe-Christ-Zeitgenosse, eine Biographie (blog author's translation)

 Falconer, H. M. (2018).
 The Gestapo’s Most Improbable Hostage